omk88/car-selling-app/README.md

 # car-selling-app
-Car Selling App for End of Year Project
+Car selling app for end of year project